Representing Continuous Functions between Greatest Fixed Points of Indexed Containers

-\item the proof of corollary~\ref{cor:comonad}. \end{itemize} We think the second holds in intensional type theory with function extensionality but were unable to complete the proof.
+\item the proof of Corollary~\ref{cor:comonad}. \end{itemize} We think the second holds in intensional type theory with function extensionality but were unable to complete the proof.
 As it stands, we only know it holds semantically by categorical reasoning.
 (It thus holds in extensional type theory.)

-The situation is subtle with lemma~\ref{lem:bisim_id}.
-Is is possible it can be bypassed entirely.
-A direct proof of corollary~\ref{cor:layeringlemma} was in fact checked in Agda (with the \t{--with-K} flag), but its complexity convinced us to base similar proofs on lemma~\ref{lem:bisim_id}.
-If no other way is known, it might mean we need to extend our type theory to the whole of cubical type theory, where assumption~\ref{asm:bisim} holds in a strong sense (bisimilarity is the same as path equality).
+The situation is subtle with Lemma~\ref{lem:bisim_id}.
+It is possible it can be bypassed entirely.
+A direct proof of Corollary~\ref{cor:layeringlemma} was in fact checked in Agda (with the \t{--with-K} flag), but its complexity convinced us to base similar proofs on Lemma~\ref{lem:bisim_id}.

-Considering the degree of obfuscation for many of the formal proofs, it is tempting to investigate extensions of type theory to simplify reasoning.
-Currently, the best candidate seems to be cubical type theory~\cite{cubicalTT} where we can use a kind of ``heterogeneous equality'' and have equalities ``over'' equalities~\cite{brunerie}.
-A relation